DevHyperCoder/rbmenu/README.md

 The Bookmark file is stored in `json` format.

 **More features ?**
 Yes, more features are on the way.
-Some planned ones are, copy to clipboard, modify bookmarks and so on.
+Some planned ones are, groups for bookmarks

 ## Installation
 `rbmenu` is available on [crates.io](https://crates.io/crates/rbmenu)